 The year 4 camp is held at Arrabri Lodge, in the Yarra Valley,for three nights in Term 3.
 Going to camp assists students to learn many important life skills and fosters independence.

-As members of the senior school, students participate in our athletics carnival, cross country championships, join the school choir/ band and complete ICAS competitions.
+As members of the senior school, students participate in our athletics carnival and cross country championships.

 Our school student well being program is based on the 'Resilience, Rights &Respectful relationshops' program, we also develop mindfulness strategies.